This article contains compensated links; please read my disclaimer for more information.

 Canard and champagne

 French know how to do it!
 This restaurant started with only duck and champagne on their menu, a French Paradox.
 In recent years, they have loosened up a little and introduced biff/entrecote and wine.
-The restaurant has a kind of minimalistic vibe with high ceiling, high chairs, and high sofa.
+The restaurant has a kind of minimalistic vibe with a high ceiling, high chairs, and a high sofa.
 We didn’t take any pictures, unfortunately, but you can check Canard and Champagne’s website for menu and reservations.

 Best arrondissement to stay in Paris – Arrondissement guide

 The 1st Arrondissement is the center of the old city of Paris and home to many beautiful historic buildings, The Louvre Museum, the adjacent Jardins des Tuileries and The Place de la Concorde.
 This neighborhood is a great place to stay while in Paris.
-It is located on the Right Bank (Rive Droit) of the Seine, and you will remain in the walking distance of most of the top tourist attractions in Paris.
+It is located on the Right Bank (Rive Droit) of the Seine, and you will remain within walking distance of most of the top tourist attractions in Paris.
 The area is very safe, as is most of Paris, with many restaurants, shops, and hotels.
 One of the largest shopping centers in Paris is Forum Les Halles located in 1st Arrondissement.
 Because of the neighborhood’s central location, it is quite expensive to stay and dine here.

 The Louvre museum – is impressive, huge, but elegant.
 We waited in line for 1,5h to get in while visiting it in April.
 The Louvre museum – both the Louvre Palace and its artwork – is impressive and vast.
 Read an article written by Worldinparis about this magnificent museum.

-Completely forgotten by tourist this neighborhood will welcome you with cobblestoned streets, an intact medieval tower, which has a dramatic history, one of the best permanent markets in the city, edgy boutiques and much more.
+Completely forgotten by tourists this neighborhood will welcome you with cobblestoned streets, an intact medieval tower, which has a dramatic history, one of the best permanent markets in the city, edgy boutiques and much more.
 2nd Arrondissement is located near the city center, on the right bank of the Seine, not far from the Louvre and Tuileries gardens.
 A few of the main attractions in the neighborhood are La Tour Jean-Sans-Peur, the tallest medieval tower in Paris and many of the passages and arcades.

 The Marais district area is often referred to as the “Temple” and if you are into conspiracies and catholic history you will most certainly love to know why the area is referred to as such.
 There was once a medieval fortress that stood in the area.
 The fortress was built by the infamous military order known as the Knights Templar, Paris.
 Just like the 2nd Arrondissement, the 3rd Arrondissement is located near the heart of Paris but luckily for you, also forgotten by tourists.
 Long the aristocratic district of Paris, it hosts many outstanding buildings of historic and architectural importance.
 There are a few museums in the area and, again, if you love history, Musée Carnavalet is a must.
 This is a Paris museum, that highlights the city’s past and reveals its diverse personality.
 Unfortunately, the museum is closed for renovations until the end of 2019.
 You can visit The Hôtel de Soubise, a lovely Renaissance mansion, that houses the French National Archives.